-- Approved water and sewer rate increase of 8.0 percent in FY 2025 and 6.0 percent to 9.5 percent from FY 2026 to FY 2034. - Approved Clean Rivers Impervious Surface Area Charge (CRIAC) revenues ranging from

-\$24.23 to \$32.73 per ERU per month

-- Approved DC PILOT fee increases of 2 percent in accordance with the current MOU dated September 4, 2014, to recover the amount of PILOT payment obligation to the District of Columbia - The ROW fee will remain the same at \$5.1 million per annum in accordance with the current MOU signed on October 2, 2014 to recover the amount of ROW payment obligation to the District of Columbia - No Rate Stabilization Fund is projected to be utilized for FY 2026 to FY 2034 to offset retail rate increases.
+- Proposed water and sewer rate increases of 8.0 percent in FY 2024 and 6.0 percent to 9.0 percent from FY 2025 to FY 2033. - Proposed Clean Rivers Impervious Surface Area Charge (CRIAC) revenues ranging from \$21.23 to \$32.73 per ERU per month - Proposed DC PILOT fee increases of 2 percent in accordance with the current MOU dated September 4, 2014, to recover the amount of PILOT payment obligation to the District of Columbia - The ROW fee will remain the same at \$5.1 million per annum in accordance with the current MOU signed on October 2, 2014 to recover the amount of ROW payment obligation to the District of Columbia - \$2.0 million Rate Stabilization Fund (RSF) is projected to be utilized in FY2025.
+No Rate Stabilization Fund will be utilized for FY 2026 to FY 2033 to offset retail rate increases.

-DC Water's Proposed rate increases are primarily required to fund increasing debt service costs from increased capital spending.
+DC Water's proposed rate increases are primarily required to fund increasing debt service costs from increased capital spending.